Our Approach to Teaching, Learning, Assessment

 Our Trust's approach to school improvement can be found here.

 Our academies have the freedom to determine a teacher assessment system that aligns with their bespoke approaches to the curriculum.
-The central team and each academy, utilises Pupil Asset as the Trust-wide MIS and data tracking system.
+The central team and each academy, utilises Pupil Asset (Arbor from 1st September 2021) as the Trust-wide MIS and data tracking system.

 Each term, reliable Trust-wide standardised assessments are undertaken within a given window, in Reading and Maths.
 In Years 1, 3, 4 and 5 NFER tests are used, in Year 2 NFER tests are used in the autumn term and past SATs in the spring and summer terms and in Year 6, past SATs papers.
-No More Marking is also used throughout the year in order to support the assessment of writing.
+Moderation of writing takes place on a termly basis, using Trust-wide criteria.

 The main purpose of using standardised assessments, is to enable teachers to clearly identify gaps in pupils' learning that informs and thoughtfully shapes their future teaching and pupils' learning.
 The assessments also support the judgements made by teachers and provide comparative tracking data across the Trust.